Fx64b/fx64b.dev/content/projects/flashcard-app.md

 1. **Single card creation** - The traditional one-at-a-time approach
 2. **Bulk JSON import** - For when you have a lot of cards to add
-3. **AI generation** - Let the AI create cards based on your prompts or uploaded PDFs
+3. **AI generation (work in progress)** - Let the AI create cards based on your prompts or uploaded PDFs

 The bulk import was added because manually creating dozens of cards gets tedious fast.
 You just paste in a JSON array with your cards, and it processes them all at once.

 ### Learning System

 This is where the magic happens.
-The app uses a spaced repetition algorithm based on SuperMemo-2 (the same one Anki uses).
+The app uses a spaced repetition algorithm based on SuperMemo-2.
 When you review a card, you rate it from 1-4:

 - **1 (Again)** - You got it wrong, see it again soon
 - **2 (Hard)** - You got it right but struggled